BhaagBoseDK/autorebalance/README.md

 # autorebalance

-This script run continuously to attempt to create a balanced node.
+This script can be run continuously to attempt to create a balanced node or one can run it on-demand.

 Usage: